Anti-Inflammatory Diet Plan →

 • Start Here

-Home › Recipes › By Diet › Dairy Free
+Home › Recipes › By Diet › Gluten-Free

-Asian Pesto Chicken Noodle Stir Fry {Dairy Free}
+Asian Pesto Chicken Stir Fry

-by Lindsay Cotter · 05/07/2018
+by Lindsay Cotter Updated: Jan 05, 2022

 Jump to Recipe

-These pesto chicken stir fry noodles are served in a bowl with baby bok choy.
-This stir fry recipe is delicious and easy to make in ONE PAN.
+These Pesto Chicken Stir Fry Noodles are served in a bowl with baby bok choy.
+This stir fry recipe is delicious and easy to make.
 The Asian Thai basil pesto brings a kick of flavor and a dose of healthy antioxidants!
 A chicken dinner that’s quick, delicious, and nutritious.
 Serve it warm in a stir fry or even as a cold pasta salad.

-What’s in this pesto chicken stir fry noodles dinner?
+Asian pesto chicken stir fry noodles

-This pesto chicken stir fry calls for gluten free rice noodles, protein packed chicken breast, and bok choy, all smothered in this AMAZING, NUTRITIOUS, TASTY pesto!
+This pesto chicken stir fry calls for gluten-free rice noodles, protein packed chicken breast, and bok choy, all smothered in this AMAZING, NUTRITIOUS, TASTY pesto!
 And ya, the bok choy increases the superfood powers of this bowl, but you already know I’m gonna sneak some extra nutrition into my recipes!
 It’s just what I do, ha!

 Side note: Don’t have baby bok Choy?
 Feel free to use any type of asian cabbage.
 It’s all good!